 - The Citadel DLC adds two of these moments for Shepard: Joker will never let you (or Cortez) live down using him for bait that one time, and nobody lets Shep forget about shooting up that sushi place.

-- Persona 4: Yukiko's Enemy Without hosts a dating gameshow and mentions "scoring a hot stud".
+- Yukiko's Shadow hosts a dating gameshow and mentions "scoring a hot stud".
 Teddie has no idea what it means, but that doesn't stop him from bringing it up at almost every opportunity, even citing "scoring with girls" as one of his reasons for wanting to stay as a human.
-Even Yukiko asks him to let it go after a while.
-And back to the fan's attitudes, you could come away from them with the impression that Kanji is the gayest gay to ever gayly gay, despite the overdone mannerisms coming from his Shadow (and even he admits that he's not entirely adverse to girls, just afraid of rejection).
+Unsurprisingly, Yukiko gets rather annoyed whenever he brings it up.

 - In Resonance of Fate: Early on, in the middle of a blackout, Zephyr claims to be "good in the dark".
 Considering he says that shortly after accidentally walking in on Leanne in the bath (thinking she was being attacked by a monster), Vashyron just runs with it and keeps making fun of Zephyr about it every time it comes up.

 - Solatorobo: Protagonist Red finds out that Tagalong Kid Elh is scared of bugs.
 It becomes a Running Gag in the game.
 Elh even says "I'm never going to live this down, am I?" the first time the fact is discovered.
 An NPC uses the exact words after sending Red down a mine and nearly killing him via overenthusiastic application of mining explosives.